gla-rad/eNav-VDESController/README.md

 ## Description
-**The VDES controller is still under development and the actual VDES connection has not yet been implemented.**
+**The VDES controller is still under development and the actual VDES connection has not yet been implemented.** It does however have the ability to connect to a USRP receiver through a UDP port and send AIS 21 messages.
+These can also be followed through a signature messages containing an Elliptic Key signature.
+This allows the previous message to be validated.
+To enable the signature operation, enable the following configuration parameter in the *application.properties* file.

+    gla.rad.vdes-ctrl.gr-aid-advertiser.enableSignatures

-The service's core component is  the AtonGDSServices which boots up as a singleton component (only one per instance).
-This will create a consumer for a Geomesa Kafka Data Store and a number of listeners based on the configuration provided in the *application.propeties* file:
+The service's core component is  the S125GDSService which boots up as a singleton component (only one per instance).
+This will create a consumer for a Geomesa Kafka Data Store and a number of listeners based on the list of stations defined in the connected database.
+Each station is defined by the following fields:

-    gla.rad.vdes-ctrl.aton.listeners[0].address: 10.0.0.1
-    gla.rad.vdes-ctrl.aton.listeners[0].port: 9000
-    gla.rad.vdes-ctrl.aton.listeners[0].polygon: 0.0,0.0,0.0,0.0
-    gla.rad.vdes-ctrl.aton.listeners[1].address: 10.0.0.2
-    gla.rad.vdes-ctrl.aton.listeners[1].port: 9001
-    gla.rad.vdes-ctrl.aton.listeners[1].polygon: 1.0,1.0,1.0,1.0

-In the above example, we get two listeners, controlling two different VDES stations.
-The crucial different is the polygon definition, which specified the geographical area to which the listener will respond.
-All messages included in that area will be sent to the VDES stations with the respective IP address and port number.
+* ID - The ID of the station
+* Name - The name of the station
+* IP Address - The IP address that the station is listening to
+* Port Number - The port number to send the message to
+* PI Sequence Number - Used only during the VDES_1000 operation
+* Type - The type of the station (VDES_1000/GNU_RADIOn)
+* Channel - The AIS channel that the station will utitilise to send the messages
+* Geometry - The geometric description of the area the station is responsible for
+* Nodes - The list of messages the station is currently advertising

 Listeners will also propagate the received messages to a web-socket for debugging purposes.